zopeff/tile-game/story.md

 ### _Lords and Ladies_
 ? who are you?

+## characters
+### YOU
+?

+### Ron
+Ron is an outsider, kind of strange.
+People in town dont like him and are unconfortable around him.
+Ron has mental disorder?
+Town shuns him.
+Town blames him for things that go wrong.
+Ron left town and moved into the woods.
+He just wants to be left alone.

+## prelude
+Something stolen from town.
+People blame Ron?
+Turns out item is used in magic ritual that cult is doing to open portal to elf land.
+You figure this out, discover cult actually did it bu not sure why yet.
+Ron is now your friend and can make things for you.
+Turns out ron is a really good blacksmith and can make weapons.
+If you bring ron supplies and help rebuild his forge that the town destroyed.
+(Ron had an unusal forge and the town thought it was magic)

 ## act 1
 - someone in town is secretly messing with magic in the hills
     - feels like a cult